solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-01-enable-azure-cosmos-db-nosql-vector-search.md

 # Enable Vector Search for Azure Cosmos DB for NoSQL

 Azure Cosmos DB for NoSQL provides an efficient vector indexing and search capability designed to store and query high-dimensional vectors efficiently and accurately at any scale.
-Storing vectors directly in the documents alongside their associated data simplifies data management, AI application architectures, and the efficiency of vector-based operations.
+To take advantage of this capability, you must enable your account to use the *Vector Search for NoSQL API* feature.

-In this lab, you will enable the Vector Search feature your Azure Cosmos DB for NoSQL database for use as a vector store by enabling the vector search feature.
+In this lab, you will create an Azure Cosmos DB for NoSQL account and enable the Vector Search feature on it in order to prepare a database for use as a vector store.

 ## Prepare your development environment